IchBinLeoon/anisearch-discord-bot/README.md

     # The Discord ID of the user hosting the bot.
     OWNER_ID=

-    # The Postgres database credentials.
-    DB_HOST=
-    DB_NAME=
-    DB_USER=
-    DB_PASSWORD=

-    # The secret key for the Ipc and the app.
-Choose what suits you best.
-    IPC_SECRET_KEY=
-    APP_SECRET_KEY=

     # The SauceNAO API key.
 Is required for the `source` command.
     SAUCENAO=
     ```

-## 3. Run
+## 2. Run
-Run the bot and dashboard either as Docker containers or manually.

-### 🐳 Docker
+## 🐳 Docker
 1. Make sure `Docker` and `Docker-Compose` are installed.

-2. Build the images and run the bot and dashboard.
+2. Build the images and run the bot, dashboard and database.

     ```
     $ docker-compose up --build
     ```

-### 🔧 Manually
+## 🔧 Manually
-1. Make sure you have `Python 3.8` or higher.
+1. To be able to use the bot you need to set up a `PostgreSQL Database`.
+Make sure the tables are set up correctly as shown below to successfully connect to your database.
+Type the following in your `PSQL Tool`:

+    ```sql
+    CREATE TABLE IF NOT EXISTS guilds (id bigint, prefix VARCHAR (5));
+    CREATE TABLE IF NOT EXISTS users (id bigint, anilist VARCHAR (255), myanimelist VARCHAR (255), kitsu VARCHAR (255));
+    ```

-2. Edit `.env` and change `IPC_HOST=` to `localhost` or to the IP address of the device the bot and dashboard are running on.
+2. Edit `.env` and change `IPC_HOST` and `APP_HOST` to `localhost` or to the IP address of the device the bot and dashboard are running on.
+Also change the credentials for the Postgres database to match yours.

+3. Make sure you have `Python 3.8` or higher.

-2. Set up and activate a venv for the bot and the dashboard.
+4. Set up and activate a venv for the bot and the dashboard.
 Can be one for both or two separate.

     ```
     $ python3 -m venv venv